UEFA coefficient: Top associations by period

 The following data indicates the three top-ranked women's associations in each five-year period.

 The table shows the ranking of nations with respect to the total number of years in the top three of the rankings:

 Men's club coefficient

-The club coefficient is either the sum of the points earned by the club in the UEFA Champions League, UEFA Europa League and UEFA Europa Conference League over the previous five seasons or 20% of the club's association coefficient over the same period, whichever coefficient is higher.
-This ranking is used by UEFA to determine a club's seeding in club competition draws, including the qualifying and group stages of the UEFA Champions League, UEFA Europa League and the UEFA Europa Conference League.
+Introduced first in 1990 with various calculation principles applied throughout the years, currently the club coefficient is either the sum of the points earned by the club in the UEFA Champions League, UEFA Europa League and UEFA Conference League over the previous five seasons or 20% of the club's association coefficient over the same period, whichever coefficient is higher.
+This ranking is used by UEFA to determine a club's seeding in club competition draws, including the qualifying and group stages of the FIFA Club World Cup, UEFA Champions League, UEFA Europa League, UEFA Conference League.